-Graduate Visiting Research Students (VRS) are admitted to SFU in order to foster the exchange of ideas, receive specialized training and participate in research collaboration.
-Graduate students enrolled as a VRS at Simon Fraser University are eligible to undertake research and receive specialized training under the supervision of a SFU faculty supervisor typically for one term (4 months), however, the agreement length may vary).
+Graduate Visiting Research Students (VRS) are admitted as a full-time student to SFU to foster the exchange of ideas, receive specialized training and participate in research collaboration.
+Graduate students enrolled as a VRS at Simon Fraser University are eligible to undertake research and receive specialized training under the supervision of a SFU faculty supervisor typically for one term (agreement length may vary).
 VRS have access to University resources and services including but not limited SFU libraries, labs, email services and ISS services.

 How to Apply